England beats Nigeria despite a red card, and Australia advances as Sam Kerr returns

 Some in the British media compared James' stamping of Alozie to an infamous moment during the 1998 World Cup round of 16, when David Beckham was facedown on the pitch and kicked a leg out at Argentina's Diego Simeone, resulting in a red card for Beckham.
 England would go on to lose the match on penalties, and Beckham was roundly criticized.

+Or there's the quarterfinal in the 2006 World Cup when England's Wayne Rooney and Portugal's Ricardo Carvalho tangled on the ground.
+Rooney appeared to put a foot in Carvalho's groin, though the referee did not seem to react.
+He did, however, show Rooney a red card after the England player shoved Carvalho's Portugal teammate, Cristiano Ronaldo, who had joined in protests to the official.
+Ronaldo was seen appearing to wink at the Portuguese coaches and bench after the red card was given.
+Portugal won the match on penalties, eliminating England.

-After the match, Alozie said she had "no hard feelings" toward James.
+After the England-Nigeria match, Alozie said she had "no hard feelings" toward James.
 "It's just a game."

 Australia advances and Sam Kerr plays her first World Cup minutes